pmp174/SIMPLEUI/README.md

 - Copy my `retroarch.cfg` file to:
 On This iPhone > RetroArch > RetroArch > Config

+(KEEP IN MIND YOU MAY NEED TO CHANGE THE SCALE FACTOR IF YOU HAVE A SMALLER IPHONE)

 ### Or, manually adjust your settings as follows:

 #### User Interface